peterj/gids-deconstructing-monoliths/parallel-run-mirroring/README.md

 We will modify the tax monolith virtual service to enable mirroring requests to the tax-service.
 The consumers will see the responses from the `tax-monolith`, however, the requests will also be sent to the `tax-service` instance.

-In this demo we are simply logging the results as JSON strings to the standard output.
+In this demo we are logging the results as JSON strings to the standard output.
 A more realistic scenario might be writing to the database and then comparing the results from the `tax-monolith` and `tax-service` to ensure the new service works as expected.

 Let's enable traffic mirroring by deploying the `mirror.yaml` file: